A Theory of Formal Synthesis via Inductive Learning: Analysis of for Finite Language Classes

 We can therefore conclude that solving the formal inductive synthesis problem $\langle \class, \domain, \Spec, \orint \rangle$ with the minimum number of queries is NP-hard.

-\end{proof} We note that this proof applies to any FIS problem with an oracle inteface $\orint$ containing the correctness query $\qcorr$, including CEGIS.
-Moreover, this proof can be easily extended to other oracle interfaces as well, including all interfaces described in Sec.~\ref{sec:ogis-examples}, as well as the version of the distinguishing input method that does not use the correctness query, with $\orint = \{ \qposwit, \qdiff, \qmem \}$.
+\end{proof} We note that this proof applies to any FIS problem with an oracle interface $\orint$ containing the correctness query $\qcorr$.
+Moreover, this proof can be easily extended to other oracle interfaces as well, such as the version of the distinguishing input method that does not use the correctness query, with $\orint = \{ \qposwit, \qdiff, \qmem \}$.
 In this latter case, the combined use of $\qdiff$ and $\qmem$ yields the desired mapping.